 So today we’re going to show you how to have just as much fun with an indoor Easter egg hunt.

 We’ve even thrown in some free printable Easter egg hunt clues to help you create a real treasure hunt – just keep reading for a full list of what you need, useful egg hiding tips and to download our free clues.

 Setting up your indoor egg hunt is fairly straightforward – the only thing you’ll need to get in advance is a selection of goodies to hide.

 Rather than using real eggs (which can get smelly if you forget where you’ve hidden them), we’d recommend using fillable eggs like these that you can fill with sweets and small toys for whoever finds them.
-You could even hide a large fillable golden egg like this that will contain the grand prize (just make sure you make this egg the hardest to find).
+You could even hide a large fillable golden egg that will contain the grand prize (just make sure you make this egg the hardest to find).

 Hiding your eggs